 Without fracking royalties, farmers fear they may be forced to sell their land to developers.

-website, which states that the commission’s program of monitoring is not designed to see if fracking should take place in the basin, but to “characterize baseline conditions … before the onset of natural gas development activities.”
+The Delaware River Basin Commission is not saying when it will lift the fracking moratorium.
+That it intends to do so seems evident from its website, which states that the commission’s program of monitoring is not designed to see if fracking should take place in the basin, but to “characterize baseline conditions … before the onset of natural gas development activities.”
 The commission says it is seeking “a path forward that provides for the development of a potentially valuable energy source while protecting the basin’s vital water resources.”

 Gerald Kauffman, director of the Water Resources Agency project at the University of Delaware, considers it a fool’s errand.
 Kauffman and colleague Andrew R. Homsey calculated that the ban on drilling in New York State leaves only 2,577 square miles of Delaware watershed available to gas extraction.
 The value of that gas — calculated at higher 2012 prices — is $435 million a year, compared to “the $942 million annual value of the watershed’s river recreation, the $2.8 billion value of its drinking water and the $4.2 billion for its forest ecosystems.”